Real GDP over time

 New products and lost products

-Chaining gives us a way of piecing together a real GDP series that avoids comparing 1965 to 2009.
+Chaining gives us a way of piecing together a real GDP series that avoids comparing 1964 to 2024 directly.
 Why does that matter?
-Mainly because lots of products in 2009 didn’t exist in 1965, and lots of products that did exist in 1965 are no longer purchased today.
-That is relevant to our calculation of real GDP.
+Mainly because lots of products in 2024 didn’t exist in 1964, and lots of products that did exist in 1964 are no longer purchased today.
+That is relevant to our calculation of real GDP, and it is another reason we chain things.

 The general point is that once we have products being introduced or dropped from use over time, we run into this recurring issue of valuing real consumption/GDP from one year to the next.
 Even chaining doesn’t help, because at some point we face this same dilemma.
 In 2004 no iPhone existed, and in 2005 an iPhone did exit.
 So what was the price in 2004?